Do you have an allergy to dogs?

 Reducing dog dander in the home | Allergy free dogs - real or a myth?

 Hypoallergenic dog breeds | Scientific findings

 Over ten million pet owners and non-pet owners in the US suffer from some kind of a pet allergy.
-This statistic tells us that there are a many people out there breaking out in rashes, itching/scratching and coughing/sneezing every time they go near a cat or a dog.
+This statistic tells us that there are a many people out there breaking out in rashes, itching, scratching, coughing and sneezing every time they go near a dog.